 A popular option is a raft house on the river, where you will be rewarded by being gently rocked to sleep and some quite spectacular sunset views.
 The downside is that depending on the time of year and week that you visit, you may find your sleep disturbed by the pounding beats of the party boats that go up and down.
 These seem to be more prevalent on the weekend.

-We stayed at the River Guesthouse, which had perhaps seen better days, but was wonderfully quiet and stuffed full of character.
-We would recommend just dropping in to a number of venues and seeing what is available before committing.
+We stayed at the River Guest House, which was somewhat rustic.
+It was however wonderfully quiet, stuffed full of character and a real bargain, and easily walkable from the train station.
+If that doesn't sound good, then we would recommend just dropping in to a number of venues and seeing what is available before committing.
+Or, if you want to research online, the following might help:

 And that about sums up our thoughts on Kanchanaburi!
 We’d love to hear what you think about this post.
 Have you been to Kanchanaburi, or would you consider going?
 Anything you’d add to the above?
 Do let us know in the comments below.